J.T. Miller Game Preview: Canucks vs. Kraken

 Miller Season Stats Insights

-- In 17 games this season, Miller has a plus-minus rating of +10, while averaging 20:02 on the ice per game.
+- In 20 games this season, Miller has a plus-minus of +10, while averaging 20:04 on the ice per game.

-- In 10 of 17 games this year, Miller has scored a goal, but there are no multi-goal efforts on his ledger.
+- Miller has a goal in 13 games this year through 20 games played, but has not had multiple goals in any of those games.

-- In 13 of 17 games this season, Miller has recorded a point, and nine of those games included multiple points.
+- In 16 of 20 games this year, Miller has registered a point, and nine of those games included multiple points.

-- Miller has an implied probability of 71.4% to eclipse his point total based on the odds.
+- Miller's implied probability to go over his point total is 71.4% based on the odds.

-- Given his moneyline odds, Miller has an implied probability of 55.6% of going over his assist prop bet.
+- There is a 54.1% chance of Miller having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.